GreenWaves-Technologies/gap_sdk/rtos/pmsis/pmsis_bsp/docs/mainpage.md

 GAP8
 ----

-All functions transfering data between an external device and a chip memory must use the L2 memory for the chip memory.
+All functions transferring data between an external device and a chip memory must use the L2 memory for the chip memory.